IbakonFerba/UnityPackages/Effects/PostProcessing/README.md

 # Packages
 ## Retrorize Post Processing
 This package contains a post processing effect that gives your game a retro look by quantizing the colors and reducing the resolution.

+## Glitch Post Processing
+This package contains a post processing effect that creates a glitchy screen tearing effect